 Park Nohae is a poet, photographer, and revolutionary.
 His first poetry collection, The Dawn of Labor (1984), sold nearly a million copies despite being banned.
 He formed the South Korean Socialist Workers’ Alliance in 1989.
 He was arrested in 1991 and imprisoned for seven and a half years, during which time he published the essay collection Only A Person Is Hope (1997).
 He published his third poetry collection, So You Must Not Disappear , in 2010.
 He has held photo exhibitions in South Korea since 2010.

 Park Seongwon was born in 1969 in Daegu.
 He debuted in 1994 with the short story "The Will" in Literature and Society .
 He is a professor of creative writing at Keimyung University.
 He is the recipient of the Today's Young Artists Award, the Hyundae Literary Award, the Hyundae Buddhist Literature Award, and the Han Moosuk Literary Award.
 He has published the short story collections Steal Me , We Run , What Makes a City , and One Day .

 Park Soran studied creative writing at Dongguk University.
 She won the Sin Dong-yup Prize for Literature in 2015 for her first poetry collection Words Close to the Heart.
 The following year, she was awarded the Tomorrow’s Korean Writer Award by the Writers Association of Korea.

-Park Wansuh (1931~2011) is one of South Korea's most revered writers who debuted at the age of forty and wrote over a hundred novels and short stories in a career spanning almost forty years.
-She received several prestigious awards, including the Republic of Korea's Geumgwan Order of Cultural Merit.
+Park Wansuh (1931–2011) was one of Korea’s most revered writers.
+She debuted at the age of forty and wrote over a hundred novels and short stories in a career that spanned almost forty years.
+She received several prestigious awards, including the Republic of Korea’s Geumgwan Order of Cultural Merit.
 Recently published translations of her books include Who Ate up All the Shinga?
 (Columbia University Press, 2009), Lonesome You (Dalkey Archive, 2013), and Was that Mountain Really There?
 (Kitaab, 2018).